-The recipient wants a clear text, i.e. one that doesn’t require any effort on their part to understand.
-So, show you can use teaching skills.
+The recipient wants a clear text, i.e., one that doesn’t require any effort on their part to understand.

 When they receive your document, the reader will not want to have to make an effort to research additional information.
 Your document must be concise but complete.

 Finally, you need to ask yourself before writing why your reader would care to spend time reading what you have written: Will they get new information?
 Be able to decide on an action to take?
 Will they learn something?
 So, ensure that your writing meets their needs.